 Farnhamville, Iowa, Man Sentenced to Over 5 Years in Federal Prison for Possession of Child Pornography

-Sentencing before United States District Court Chief Judge Leonard T. Strand will be set after a presentence report is prepared.
-Herrera remains in custody of the United States Marshal pending sentencing.
-Herrera faces a mandatory minimum sentence of 15 years’ imprisonment and a possible maximum sentence of 30 years’ imprisonment, a $250,000 fine, and 5 years up to life of supervised release following any imprisonment.
+Sentencing before United States District Court Judge C.J.
+Williams will be set after a presentence report is prepared.
+Breeden remains in custody of the United States Marshal.
+Breeden faces a mandatory minimum sentence of 10 years’ imprisonment and a possible maximum sentence of life, a $250,000 fine, and at least 5 years of supervised release following any imprisonment.

-The case is being prosecuted by Assistant United States Attorney Ron Timmons and was investigated by the Federal Bureau of Investigations and the Sioux City Police Department.
+The case is being prosecuted by Assistant United States Attorneys Elizabeth Dupuich and Ashley Corkery and was investigated by the Cedar Rapids Police Department, the Linn County Sheriff’s Office, the Federal Bureau of Investigation’s Safe Streets Unit, and the Bureau of Alcohol, Tobacco, Firearms & Explosives.

 Court file information at https://ecf.iand.uscourts.gov/cgi-bin/login.pl.